nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 #### Was the accused legally bound to state the truth to PW6 on the facts and circumstances concerning events on 28 February 2019?

 44     The issue is whether the accused was legally bound to state the truth to PW6 when he is questioned about the facts and circumstances of the case.
-The prosecution contended that persons examined by police officers under section 22 of the CPC are bound to state truly what they know about the case, save that they need not say anything which ‘might expose \[them\] to a criminal charge, penalty or forfeiture.’[\[note: 8\]](#Ftn_8)
+The prosecution contended that persons examined by police officers under section 22 of the CPC are bound to state truly what they know about the case, save that they need not say anything which ‘might expose \[them\] to a criminal charge, penalty or forfeiture.’[^8]

 45     Further, the prosecution relied on the Indian Supreme Court decision in _Nandini Satpathy v PL Dani_ (1978) CrLJ 968 (“_Nandini Sathpathy_”), where an accused person who refused to answer questions put to her by a police officer under a provision substantially similar to section 22(2) of the CPC could incur criminal liability under section 179 of the Indian Penal Code, which is in _pari materia_ with section 179 of the PC.
 The Court held at \[60\] that the proviso excluding the person being examined from having to answer questions with answers ‘which would have a tendency to expose him to a criminal charge or to a penalty or forfeiture’ only excuses the person being examined from having to give answers with a “reasonable, real, material or probable” likelihood of incriminating himself.
-The Court further elaborated at \[70\] as follows that[\[note: 9\]](#Ftn_9):
+The Court further elaborated at \[70\] as follows that[^9]:

 …fanciful claims, unreasonable apprehensions and vague possibilities cannot be the hiding ground for an accused person.
 He is bound to answer where there is no clear tendency to incriminate.